stalyatech/upython-docs/stalya/tutorial/usb_mouse.rst

     #sty.usb_mode('VCP+HID') # act as a serial device and a mouse

-Save your file, eject/unmount the drive, and reset the stalya.
+Save your file, eject/unmount the drive, and reset the simpleRTK.
 It is now back to normal operating mode.